 Rochester man arrested following fatal crash Saturday night

-May 17—A 48-year-old Rochester man died of injuries he suffered late Saturday night when he was hit by a truck.
+May 18—A 48-year-old Rochester man died of injuries he suffered late Saturday night when he was hit by a truck.

 Rochester police said Joseph Rodriguez was pronounced dead at Mayo Clinic Hospital-Saint Marys after the accident in the 2400 block of 20th Street Southeast.